ptwobrussell/Mining-the-Social-Web-2nd-Edition/README.md

 The code for _Mining the Social Web_ is organized by chapter in an [IPython Notebook](http://ipython.org/notebook.html) format to maximize enjoyment of following along with examples as part of an interactive experience.
 Unfortunately, some of the Python dependencies for the example code can be a little bit tricky to get installed and configured, so providing a completely turn-key virtual machine to make your reading experience as simple and enjoyable as possible is in order.
 Even if you are a seasoned developer, you may still find some value in using this virtual machine to get started and save yourself some time.
 The virtual machine is powered with [Vagrant](http://vagrantup.com/), an amazing development tool that you'll probably want to know about and arguably makes working with virtualization even easier than a native [Virtualbox](http://www.virtualbox.org/) or VMWare image.

+## Quick Start Guide

+The recommended way of getting started with the example code is by taking advantage of the Vagrant-powered virtual machine.
+After all, you're more interested in following along and learning from the examples than installing and managing all of the system dependencies just to get to that point, right?

-You're more interested in following along and learning from the example code than learning how to install and manage system dependencies, right?
-Just follow the instructions described in  [Appendix A - Virtual Machine Experience](http://nbviewer.ipython.org/urls/raw.github.com/ptwobrussell/Mining-the-Social-Web-2nd-Edition/master/ipynb/_Appendix A - Virtual Machine Experience.ipynb) and follow the step-by-step instructions.
+[Appendix A - Virtual Machine Experience](http://nbviewer.ipython.org/urls/raw.github.com/ptwobrussell/Mining-the-Social-Web-2nd-Edition/master/ipynb/_Appendix A - Virtual Machine Experience.ipynb) provides clear step-by-step instructions for installing the virtual machine and is intended to serve as a quick start guide.

+## The _Mining the Social Web_ Wiki

+This project takes advantage of its GitHub repository's [wiki](https://github.com/ptwobrussell/Mining-the-Social-Web-2nd-Edition/wiki) to act as a point of collaboration for consumers of the source code.
+Feel free to use the wiki however you'd like to share your experiences, and create additional pages as needed to curate additional information.

+One of the more important wiki pages that you may want to bookmark is the [Advisories](https://github.com/ptwobrussell/Mining-the-Social-Web-2nd-Edition/wiki/Advisories) page, which is an archive of notes about particularly  disruptive commits or other changes that may affect you.

 ## "Premium Support"